romilly/s2ag-corpus/README.md

 This may take some time to run, depending on the speed of your computer and your internet connection.

 The download links will eventually expire.
-If this happens, just repeat the download program which wil skip over the files that you have already downloaded.
+If this happens, repeat the download program which will skip over the files that you have already downloaded.

 #### Update the database